GOODGUYABYSS/tuhveezt/README.md

 ## Design Process
-We decided to go for a sci-fi theme website as it looks cool. and blah blah
+We decided to go for a sci-fi theme website as it looks cool.

 This website is for people who wishes to improve their productivity by tracking what are the tasks that they have to do and at the same time, keep track of how much time they have spent on each task.